 The principal cartel provisions in the Act make it a criminal offence to enter into certain types of agreements between competitors (conspiracies) and to engage in bid rigging.

-George Addy, Anita Banicevic and Mark Katz are partners at Davies Ward Phillips & Vineberg LLP.
-The authors would like to thank Michael Packer, student-at-law, for his assistance in preparing this chapter.
+1 George Addy, Anita Banicevic and Mark Katz are partners at Davies Ward Phillips & Vineberg LLP.

 2 Competition Act, RSC 1985, c C-34.

 Conspiracy